 All students and employees will be required to complete the campus-supported training addressing issues of sexual harassment and sexual violence.
-More in-depth training will be provided and required for employees identified as: Responsible Employees, Officials with Authority, Campus Security Authorities under the Clery Act, as well as any other employees who have direct responsibilities related to the coordination and enforcement of this policy.
+More in-depth training will be provided and required for employees identified as: Responsible Employees and Campus Security Authorities under the Clery Act, as well as any other employees who have direct responsibilities related to the coordination and enforcement of this policy.

 Offices and committees with training and education responsibilities include:

-Employees: All employees, regardless of classification, must complete the campus-supported training for employees related to this policy.
+Employees: All employees, regardless of classification, must complete the campus-supported sexual harassment and sexual violence training upon beginning their position at the University and every four years subsequent or as required by CAGSAM.
 If a faculty or staff member does not complete the training, supervisors will document the deficiency (e.g., during performance management evaluation).
 The faculty or staff member will not be eligible for general wage adjustments (GWA) or performance pay increases that require satisfactory performance if the deficiency remains.
 Supervisors are also accountable for ensuring employees whom they supervise complete the training.
-If an employee has not completed the training, their immediate supervisor will also not be eligible for GWAs or performance pay increases that require satisfactory performance, unless the supervisor can demonstrate that they have made repeated efforts to obtain the employee’s compliance without success.
+If an employee has not completed the training by the established deadline, their immediate supervisor will also not be eligible for GWAs or performance pay increases that require satisfactory performance, unless the supervisor can demonstrate that they have made repeated efforts to obtain the employee's compliance without success.
 Supervisors must allow employees adequate time to complete the training during normal work hours.

-Students: Students who fail to complete the campus-supported training for students related to this policy will have a hold placed on their registration and will not be allowed to register for classes in subsequent semesters until the training requirement has been completed.
+Students: Students who fail to complete the campus-supported training for students will have a hold placed on their registration and will not be allowed to register for classes in subsequent semesters until the training requirement has been completed.

 The Title IX Coordinator will track compliance with mandatory sexual harassment and sexual violence training programs, and maintain a list of training and education offered on campus.
 University Health Services will collect and maintain data regarding mandatory student training.
 The Office of Human Resources and the Office of Compliance will collect and maintain data regarding mandatory employee training.